† LA CARMINA †

 (La Carmina has) “beauty, grace, intelligence and can speak with authority on many subjects.”

 “If you don’t subscribe to this woman’s Facebook, blog, and Twitter feeds you are really missing out, kids.”

 - Andrew Zimmern (TV host, Bizarre Foods)

 Watch her TV HOSTING REEL: Travel Channel, National Geographic, Food Network, Discovery, CNN, NHK and more.

 Press coverage includes Travel + Leisure, Sunday Times Travel Magazine, Cosmopolitan, The New Yorker, Washington Post, Vogue, The Guardian, various magazine covers (see below).

-Sponsored travel & press trips include Dubai, Abu Dhabi, Thailand, Israel, Jordan, Maldives, Maui, Macau, Miami, Mexico, Montreal, Japan, Hong Kong, Prague, Germany, Budapest, Croatia.
+Sponsored travel & press trips include Dubai, Cape Town, Thailand, Israel, Jordan, Maldives, Maui, Macau, Miami, Mexico, Montreal, Japan, Hong Kong, Prague, Germany, Budapest, Croatia.

-Speeches and appearances include: Hong Kong Social Media Week, New York fashion week (front row), Independent Fashion Bloggers Conference, Luisaviaroma Firenze4Ever (for top style bloggers), Mediabistro Social Curation Summit, PRSA Travel & Tourism Conference, Guest of Honor at numerous anime conventions (Las Vegas Animegacon, California Ani-Jam, etc).
+Speeches and appearances include: Hong Kong Social Media Week, New York fashion week, Independent Fashion Bloggers Conference, Luisaviaroma Firenze4Ever (for top style bloggers), Mediabistro Social Curation Summit, PRSA Travel & Tourism Conference, Guest of Honor at numerous anime conventions (Las Vegas Animegacon, California Ani-Jam, etc).